Chapter 17:

 “I have a special power that has given me extensive world knowledge,” I explained, and while not accurate, it was technically true.

-“The problem is, I don’t fall into the category of ‘triop’ material, and I’m also not qualified or rich enough to travel solo.
-Which is why I’m so happy to have met you three because you can help me use my knowledge to make the world a better place.”
+“The problem is that I don’t fall into the category of ‘triop’ material since I lack the fated magical mark that you three share.
+I’m also not qualified or rich enough to travel solo.
+This is why I’m on this campus and why I'm so happy to have met you three.
+With your help, you can help me use my knowledge to make the world a better place.”

-“Sounds too good to be true.”
-Rionriv grumbled, looking up from her drink.
+“Sounds too good to be true,” Rionriv grumbled, looking up from her drink.
+"Like something that scheming lich at the base of campus would say."

 “It is—” I agreed, nodding and rubbing my cheek.
 “It is too good to be true, but hear me out.
-I want to lead you through dungeons and to exotic locations and use your unique abilities to slay monsters and loot ancient magical caches.
+I want to lead you through dungeons and to exotic locations, using your unique abilities to slay monsters and loot ancient magical caches.
 Everywhere I plan to take you, I’ll know how many enemies and traps there’ll be, and where all the most valuable items are.”

 “That’s dragon dung!”
 Rionriv protested.